“0:00 What is voluntary assumption of the risk?

 Unlike express assumption of risk that includes a written agreement, risk implied assumption or assumption of risk occurs from a verbal statement or the plaintiff’s conduct.
 Implied assumption of risk is very common in sports where the players know that they can suffer injuries while playing and therefore accept the sports’ risks.

-Some states divide the implied assumption of risk into two categories, primary assumption and secondary assumption.
+Some states divide the implied assumption of risk into two categories: primary assumption, and secondary assumption.
 Under the primary assumption, the defendant does not have a duty of care toward the plaintiff; an example is playing contact sports.

 On the other hand, under the secondary assumption, the defendant has a duty of care toward the plaintiff but breaches it.
 For example, Jerry tells John at a party that he has had too many drinks and should not drive but then proceeds to offer John a drive back home.

-Since the scope of implied assumption of risk is broad, there are certain acts that the defendant cannot use implied assumption of risk defense, including:
+Since the scope of implied assumption of risk is broad, there are certain acts that the defendant cannot use the implied assumption of risk defense, including:

 The assumption of risk defense is often used in cases that involve: